How It Works

-The e-Visa is valid for a single entry only, good for 30 days from date of issue for a stay up to 30 days, A maximum of two Indian e-Visas can be issued for the same traveler within one year.
-It is very easy to apply for and does not required sending your physical passport to TravelDocs only a copy as part of the online order form.
+The e Visa is valid for a double entry, good for 120 days from the date of issue for a stay up to 60 days per entry.
+A maximum of two Indian e Visas can be issued for the same traveler within one year (Dec-Jan).
+It is very easy to apply for and does not require sending your physical passport to TravelDocs only a copy as part of this online order form.

-The India online visa application must be submitted no later than 4 days prior to departure for India, and no earlier than 34 days before the date of arrival in India.
-It is possible to apply for a traditional Indian tourist visa up to several months in advance of your travel date.
+The India online visa application must be submitted no later than 4 days prior to departure for India, and no earlier than 120 days before the date of arrival in India.
+It is possible to apply for a traditional Indian visa up to several months in advance of your travel date.

-The eTV, once issued on arrival, is non-extendable, non-convertible, and not valid for visiting Protected/Restricted and Cantonment areas.
+The India eTV, once issued on arrival, is non-extendable, non-convertible, and not valid for visiting Protected/Restricted and Cantonment areas.

-A Traditional Stamped Visa is valid for multiple entries into India, good for up to 10 years from date of issue for a stay up to 180 days, This option requires your physical passport and supporting documents to be sent to TravelDocs for submission to the Indian Embassy for processing.
+A Traditional Stamped Visa is valid for multiple entries into India, good for up to 10 years from the date of issue for a stay up to 180 days, This option requires your physical passport and supporting documents to be sent to TravelDocs for submission to the Indian Embassy for processing.
 Although more complicated to apply for this option is best if you require more than one entry into India as part of your itinerary and/or you may return to India in the future.